miguel-aragon/Delaunay-volume_rendering/README.md

 ## Description

 This is a volume rendering code that produces gorgeous visualizations at interactive rates.
-Since it is based on a tessellation (in comparison to grid-based methods) there is no resolution limit and one can zoom in all the way to the smallest separation between particles.
+Since it is based on a tessellation there is no resolution limit (as in grid-based methods) and one can zoom-in all the way to the smallest separation between particles.

-The technique us an approximation to actual volume rendering.
-It approximates the integrated of the scalar field signal along the line of sight (as in real volume rendering) for a simple triangle rendering of the Delaunay tessellation.
+The technique is an approximation to actual volume rendering.
+It approximates the integration of the scalar field along the line of sight (as in real volume rendering) for a simple triangle rendering of the Delaunay tessellation.
 So the continuous field is approximated by a series of delta functions (intersection with triangles) scaled with the density field at that location.
-For visualiation purposes the approximation is indistinguishable from a full volume rendering at a much lower computational cost.
+For visualiation purposes this approximation is indistinguishable from a full volume rendering at a much lower computational cost.

-The code is quite long and full of patches/bugs/cheap tricks.
-This is a research code that I use to do some data exploration visualizing simlated galaxies to find interesting features/events to study further.
+The code is quite long and full of patches, bugs and cheap tricks.
+This is a research code that I use to do some data exploration visualizing simulated galaxies to find interesting features/events to study further.

 ## Data files